Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

-Most narcissists are creatures of habit, circling their patterns of behaviour, once you learn these if you’ve still got contact, because of work, or children, you’ll learn with no reaction from you, what they might try next.
+Most narcissists are creatures of habit, circling around their patterns of behaviour, never learning from past mistakes to make the changes they need to create a more fulfilling life, once you learn these patterns of behaviour, you’ll become a lot wiser to their games, if you’ve still got to be in contact with them, because of work, or children, you’ll learn with no reaction from you, what they might try next.

 These are some of the ways they will end a relationship with you.
 They may vary from ex to ex, or you may have experienced a few.

 1. The disappearing act, the silent treatment ending.

 Possibly one of their favourites, one minute they are there the next they vanish, like vampires when the sun comes up, for lots of reasons, you’re in a relationship then poof they are gone.
 You might not have been going through any difficulties at that time, yet they’ve gone, you might have sent countless messages and called loads, got in touch with friends and family, yet you just can not get hold of them.
 Then you learn they’ve been spotted with someone else.
 It’s not because they couldn’t tell you in person, they just want the new person, they’re enjoying your desperate attempt to get in touch with them.
 By not telling you they want to make you feel, anger, annoyed, hurt, confused, resentment, and so many more.

 2. They might give you the one that leaves the door open for them to come back, leaving you hurt and confused and changing so they come back, they’ll say things like.
 “I need some space.” “ I don’t know what I want at the moment.”
 It makes them seem like they need help and are troubled, so draws out your sympathy.
 Leaves you confused, you don’t move on as you have hope they will come back.